 At U of T, that means recruiting the best professors, fostering an excellent student experience through smaller class sizes, and offering improved classroom technology and enhanced student services.

 Fees for Rotman Commerce students depend on a number of factors, including your year of study, the number of credits or courses you are enrolled in, the college you are registered in, and whether or not you are an international student.

-Total program tuition fees* for domestic Rotman Commerce students entering in September 2017 and taking a regular course load (i.e., 5 full credits per academic year) is between $55,000 and $65,000.
+The total program tuition fees* for domestic Rotman Commerce students entering in September 2017 and taking a regular course load (i.e., 5 full credits per academic year) is between $55,000 and $65,000.

-Total program tuition fees* for international Rotman Commerce students entering in September 2017 and taking a regular course load (i.e., 5 full credits per academic year) is between $185,000 and $195,000.
+The total program tuition fees* for international Rotman Commerce students entering in September 2017 and taking a regular course load (i.e., 5 full credits per academic year) is between $185,000 and $195,000.

 Students pursuing the Bachelor of Commerce (BCom) enter the University of Toronto as students in the Faculty of Arts & Science and pay the same tuition as other Arts and Science students during their first year.